DerKatzeLP/hdzero-docs/docs/race-v1.md

 # Race V1 VTX

-The HDZero Race VTX is a digital HD 720p 60fps video transmitter capable of delivering up to 200mW on 5.8GHz.
+The HDZero Race VTX is a digital HD video transmitter capable of delivering up to 200mW on 5.8GHz.
+It supports all the HDZero cameras with MIPI connector, including Nano90.

 The power input range is 7V – 17V.